In Washington D.C., modern and historic live side-by-side, sometimes in the same building.

 In an area that is as prominent as it is diverse, the centrally located building is a proud combination of both forward thinking and historic American ideals.
 Not only would its design speak volumes, but it would impact a bustling neighborhood and busy street corner as well.

-Another truly stunning feature to note is the crystalline interpretation of Gothic pinnacles that function as the entrance to the new First Church of Christ Scientist.
-The gleaming geometric structure set against the creamy White Cherokee facade makes the marble’s silvery veins pop and compliments the companion material.
+Another truly stunning feature to note is the crystalline interpretation of Gothic pinnacles sculpted in glass that function as the entrance to the new First Church of Christ Scientist.
+The gleaming geometric structure set against the creamy White Cherokee and buff limestone facade makes the marble’s silvery veins pop and compliments the companion material.
 Says RAMSA Project Architect Breen Mahony, “It was our intent to build upon and contribute to the strong and lasting tradition White Cherokee marble has in Washington D.C. on a number of meaningful buildings.
 And orienting the silvery veins of the stone in a consistent manner, so they slip across the building’s façade in a natural way, that was very important to us.”

 It’s in the tiny details such as those that make White Cherokee so wonderfully dynamic.
 At first glance, the classic style and timeless look of the building’s marble exterior allows it to blend in seamlessly with the historic core of Washington D.C.
 However, as you get closer its natural variations and intricate designs offer visual interest without being overwhelming or distracting.